yehezkiel1086/yehezkiel1086/README.md

 Currently focused on offensive security (VAPT, network reconnaissance, exploitation, threat detection), defensive security and detection engineering (Wazuh SIEM, Snort IDS, honeypot analysis), malware analysis, server hardening, and secure backend/infrastructure architecture.
 Also experienced in deploying secure AI/ML systems, threat intelligence automation, and attack pattern analysis.
 -->

-Go Backend & Cyber Security Specialist specializing in production-grade experience architecting Go (Golang) microservices and distributed systems — backed by Penetration Testing, Application Security, Network Security, and DevSecOps.
+Go Backend Engineer & Cyber Security Enthusiast specializing in production-grade experience architecting Go (Golang) microservices and distributed systems — backed by Penetration Testing, Application Security, Network Security, and DevSecOps.
 This dual background means I understand vulnerabilities from both sides: as an attacker probing for weaknesses, and as an engineer who has built and deployed the systems being attacked.

 Backend & Distributed Systems: I design and build production-ready APIs, microservices, and distributed systems in Go (Gin, Echo, net/http), with Clean Architecture and Hexagonal Architecture patterns.
 Experience with PostgreSQL, MySQL, SQL Server, and Redis for caching and rate limiting, RabbitMQ and Kafka for event-driven messaging, and gRPC (Protobuf) for service-to-service communication.